FTC refers to a beneficiary or recipient's failure, without good cause, to do what

 If the CDR forms are still not received:

-Indicate that this is a FTC case; the individual has not returned the
+Indicate that this is an FTC case; the beneficiary or recipient has not returned the

 Request the FO return all documentation once completed back to the DDS.
 The DDS will

 In Title XVI child cases involving noncooperation, make special efforts to identify and contact another adult or agency responsible for the child's care.